-If it is desirable that the application take advantage of internationalization (i18n), you must establish locale with XtSetLanguageProc prior to calling XtOpenApplication, XtOpenDisplay, XtDisplayInitialize, or XtAppInitialize.
+If it is desirable that the application take advantage of internationalization (i18n), you must establish locale with XtSetLanguageProc before XtDisplayInitialize or XtAppInitialize is called.
 For full details, please refer to the document X Toolkit Intrinsics - C Language Interface, section 2.2.
 However, the following simplest-case call is sufficient in many or most applications.